benhamilton/benhamilton.github.io/now.md

 permalink: /now/
 ---

+Updated: 2024-10-31 from Brisbane Australia

 Working at [Evolution Marketing Services](http://evolutionmarketing.com.au/) since 2008, and fully remote since 2018.
-Current role is as a [Senior Solution Architect](https://www.linkedin.com/in/benhamilton/).
+Current role is as a [Senior Solution Consultant](https://www.linkedin.com/in/benhamilton/).

 I help our clients understand and solve their problems using CRM and Marketing Automation using Agile methods, see [about](https://ben.hamilton.id.au/about) and [tools](http://ben.hamilton.id.au/tools) for more info.
 My primary interests are family, health, travel, productivity (making effective first, efficent second), Personal Knowledge Management, archery, and of course, motorcycling.

 Current Projects:

-- Projects building reports in [SugarCRM](https://www.sugarcrm.com/?utm_source=ben.hamilton.id.au) for a major hospital, a building services company, and a manufacturer supplying resellers.
+- Project implementing [SugarCRM](https://www.sugarcrm.com/?utm_source=ben.hamilton.id.au) for a property company in Australia.
+- Project updating and improving workflows in [SugarCRM](https://www.sugarcrm.com/?utm_source=ben.hamilton.id.au) for an Australia company that manages Self Managed Super Funds.
+- Assisting in a project where we're improving the support systems for a national white goods outlet.

 Also doing: